Richmond, British Columbia: Demographics

 The average price of a detached home in Richmond is $1,581,600.

-Richmond has an immigrant population of 60%, the highest in Canada.
+Richmond has an immigrant population of 60 percent, the highest in Canada.

 Richmond is also home to two of the largest Buddhist temples in North America, the International Buddhist Temple and the Ling Yen Mountain Temple.

 Ethnicity

-Over 50% of Richmond residents identify as Chinese, making it the city in North America with the largest proportion of Asians.
-Almost three quarters of its population is of Asian descent, many of whom immigrated in the late 1980s, mostly from Hong Kong, Taiwan, and Mainland China.
-Other Asian Canadians in Richmond include Indian Canadians, Filipino Canadians and Japanese Canadians.
+Approximately half of Richmond residents identify as having Chinese ancestry with the BBC calling it "North America's most Asian city" in 2012.
+East Asian Canadians make up a majority of Richmond's population, many of whom immigrated in the late 1980s, mostly from Hong Kong, Taiwan, and Mainland China on top of the Japanese Canadian community who immigrated to Canada nearly a century earlier.
+Almost three quarters of city's population is of Continental Asian descent, where other Continental Asian Canadians communities residing in Richmond include Indo-Canadians and Filipino Canadians.

 Richmond's Japanese community has a long history in Steveston dating back to the 1800s.
-Following Japan's 1941 attack on Pearl Harbor, the Anti-Japanese sentiment grew and this community was devastated as residents of Japanese descent were relocated to internment camps in the BC Interior and Alberta and their property sold at auction.
+Following Japan's 1941 attack on Pearl Harbor, the Anti-Japanese sentiment grew, and this community was devastated as residents of Japanese descent were relocated to internment camps in the BC Interior and Alberta and their property sold at auction.